| Diamond Treatments - Clarity EnhancementsTreatments that Improve Diamond Clarity

 Some inclusions are dissolved by chemical solutions that are

+placed in the tunnels.
 Laser drilling typically leaves lines that

 resemble tiny jet trails, visible under side-view magnification.